fnaumenko/isChIP/README.md

 At the moment, MDA is usually applied to superlong fragments, up to 10 kb.
 In fact, they provide a fairly massive output, however, the specific density remains low, and the accuracy of binding site positioning decreases drastically.
 Test 4 is generated on the basis of a distribution with an average fragment length of only 1260 bp, but it already demonstrates unsatisfactory positioning.<br>
-To maintain this issue, tests were performed on short fragments.
+To maintain this issue, tests were performed on short fragments.<br>
 *Template* consisted of 1000 conditional TFBS with a length of 10.
 All tests were performing with background level of 1%.

 Size selection drastically reduces MDA output, therefore, all tests, except for 1, were performed in the absence of size selection.<br>
-For successful MDA amplification, not only the initial fragment length is critical, but also the read length, which limits further reaction.
+For successful MDA amplification, not only the initial fragment length is critical, but also the read length, which limits further displacement reaction.
 Short amplicons should make the greatest contribution.
 Therefore, tests 7-8 are made for short reads.
 Indeed, test 8 can be considered quite successful.